KittyMcDonagh/kmcd-issue-tracking-project/README.md

 3. Test password input to ensure it doesn't allow the input in the 2 password fields to be different

 4. Enter valid details for a brand new user and confirm you are returned to the Registration / Login page and that the message "You have registered              successfully! **Contact the System Administrator about setting you up on the Issue Tracking Sytem**" is displayed just above the welcome message.
+    **NOTE:** This message is no longer displaying since I added the image to the <section> background.
+I only noticed it on the day I was to submit the project, and I didn't have time to investigate it.

 5. Register as one of the unregistered Vendor User codes in the above table, and confirm the same message is received as above